Testament to Courage

 Nashville, Tennessee 1864

 Eliza Clark had finally reached Nashville.
 She knew that somewhere in this city, recently captured by the Army of the Potomac, someone would listen and respond to her plight.
-She had to reach her son Samuel.
+She must find her son Samuel.
 She clutched the telegram she’d received a week ago saying he’d been wounded and was near death.
 The last of her four sons, he was only a teenager, having run away at age fifteen to join the Tenth Michigan Volunteers.
 His last letter, nearly a year old, was from Gettysburg.
 He’d only received a minor wound, and told her not to worry.

 She’d heard from a colonel the day before that Major General George Henry Thomas was arriving in town.
 Maybe he had the authority to help her.
 She’d already talked to several majors and colonels.
 None had the authority or the manpower to help her.
 All she wanted was a pass to allow her to find Sam.